PoolArmas/apiBackWithToken/README.md

-# Spring Boot H2 Database CRUD example by Object User
+# Spring Boot H2 Database with Validation Token

-- Building Rest API with Spring Data JPA
-- Way to create Spring Rest Controller to process HTTP requests
-- Way to use Spring Data JPA to interact with H2 Database
+- this API with DB H2, and validation token with parameter of validate Date Now

 # H2 Config